-What is EBITDA?
-Learn its Meaning, Formula, Full Form, Finance & Stand in the Share Market
+What is EBITDA in the Share Market?
+Learn its Meaning, Formula & Stand in the Stock Market

-The EBITA or EBITDA stands for ‘Earnings Before Interest, Taxes, Depreciation, and Amortization’.
-It is a financial metric used to measure a company’s operating performance, independent of its capital structure, tax rate, and accounting decisions.
+EBITDA is a financial metric used to measure a company’s operating performance, independent of its capital structure, tax rate, and accounting decisions.
+By including depreciation and amortization, taxes, and debt payment costs, EBITDA attempts to showcase the company’s profits.

 History of EBITDA

-In the 1970s, Liberty Media Chairman John Malone, a notable investor comparable to Buffett, introduced EBITDA to support his leveraged growth strategy, aiming to attract lenders and investors by minimizing taxes through debt and reinvested profits.
+In the 1970s, Liberty Media Chairman John Malone, a notable investor comparable to Buffett, introduced EBITDA to support his leveraged growth strategy.
+He aimed to attract lenders and investors by minimising taxes through debt and reinvested profits.

 By the 1980s, those engaged in leveraged buyouts (LBOs) found Earnings Before Interest, Taxes, Depreciation, and Amortization valuable for assessing whether targeted companies could profitably manage the anticipated debt.
-EBITDA’s appeal lay in its exclusion of interest, tax, depreciation, and amortization expenses, which facilitated a clearer evaluation of a company’s ability to service debt amid structural and tax changes in a buyout.
+EBITDA’s appeal lies in excluding interest, tax, depreciation, and amortization expenses.
+This facilitates an accurate evaluation of a company’s ability to service debt amid structural and tax changes in a buyout.

-LBO buyers, targeting companies with limited near-term capital spending plans, prioritized the EBITDA-to-interest coverage ratio.
+LBO buyers, targeting companies with limited near-term capital spending plans, prioritised the EBITDA-to-interest coverage ratio.
 This ratio, weighing core operating profitability against debt service costs, helped secure financing for acquisitions.

 During the dotcom bubble, EBITDA gained attention, but some companies misused it to inflate their financial performance.
 In 2018, WeWork’s IPO prospectus showcased “Community Adjusted EBITDA,” excluding general and administrative, sales, and marketing expenses, contributing to what is the ‘EBITDA is negative’ publicity.